 Gursimran Datla is an emerging storyteller, living and working in Toronto.
 He moved to Toronto in 2016 from India to pursue Post-Secondary studies in filmmaking and arts management.
 Through the Arts Management program at Centennial College, Gursimran focussed on digital marketing, social media optimization, fundraising, web support, and web development.
 He has also studied design thinking and a variety of programming languages through Ryerson University.
 For the past eight years Gursimran has been producing short films, facilitating film workshops, and creating events as a film programmer, and has volunteered at many film, theater and art festivals in Toronto.
 Gursimran is a past recipient of the TAC Newcomer & Refugee Artist Mentorship grant, and is developing a comedy TV pilot based on the lives of South Asian Canadians.
 As a writer and director, his short film ‘Cinnamon Tea’ was screened at the South Asian International Film Festival, Toronto and at Emerging Lens Cultural Festival at Halifax, Nova Scotia.
 As an artist and arts worker, he is interested in the aesthetics of displacement and how the idea of ‘Home’ affects our artistic choices and decision-making.
 Gursimran is a proponent of equity in the arts, and believes that the enriched multi-cultural nature of the arts in Toronto can bring positive change in the lives of its residents.

-Kadija de Paula, Manager, Evaluation
+Kadija de Paula, Senior Manager, Impact & Evaluation

 Christy DiFelice, Program Manager, Music